HZ — PORTFOLIO · 2026

 Software Engineer

-• Built a Node.js, React, and MongoDB automation platform using event-driven architecture patterns, reducing report processing time by 66% and ensuring 24/7 service availability.
+• Designed an event-driven automation platform in Node.js, React, and MongoDB, cutting report processing time by 66% at 24/7 availability.

-• Instrumented the platform with New Relic, establishing the team's first observability practice and enabling proactive detection of bugs and performance degradation.
+• Established the team's first observability practice with New Relic, enabling proactive detection of bugs and performance regressions.

-• Introduced a data validation engine into the internal tooling suite, providing real-time feedback on student submissions and improving operational efficiency by 25%.
+• Introduced a real-time data validation engine into the internal tooling suite, improving operational efficiency by 25%.

 V.